pabitrabarua123/counselling-appointment-app/README.md

-# MindVoyage - Online Psychotherapy Booking System
+# TalkCure - bridges the gap between people and counsellors.

 A modern Next.js application for booking online psychotherapy sessions with qualified therapists.